BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

-# BIPO Demand Forecasting module: Environment Setup
+# Environment Setup

 ## 1. Overview

-This document is intended for users seeking information on the installation and configuration of the BIPO Demand Forecasting Submodule solution.
+This document is intended for users seeking information on the installation and configuration of the BIPO Demand Forecasting Module.

 ## 2. Pre-requisites

-This deployment has been tested in a STAGING environment using an on-premise server based on the following specifications that mirrors the actual PRODUCTION environment to the best effort possible.
-We have not tested on setups which differ from what we have and unable to guarantee that the code will run without issues.
+This deployment has been tested in a **staging** environment using an on-premise server based on the following specifications that mirrors the actual/production environment to the best effort possible.
+We have not tested on set-ups which differ from what we have and unable to guarantee that the code will run without issues.

 ### 2.1.
-System specifications
+System Specifications

  - OS: Ubuntu 22.04 LTS (Jammy Jellyfish)
  - CPU: 1 vCPU
  - RAM: 2GB
  - User: Non-root user

 ### 2.2.
-Installed OS binaries versions
+OS Binary Installation

-The following binaries are installed (with its dependencies) to facilitate the execution of simple network troubleshooting and docker daemon execution.
-Installation are done using the help of the apt-install.sh with the following command with superuser rights.
+The following binaries are installed (with its dependencies) to facilitate the execution of basic network troubleshooting and docker daemon execution.
+Installation is done using `apt-install.sh`, executed with the following command with superuser rights.

 ```
 $ bash apt-install.sh
 ```

-The following is the script *apt-install.sh*
+The contents of the `apt-install.sh` script are as follows:
 ```
 #!/usr/bin/sh
 set -e